script

 Are there any Echolink stations wishing to check into the net?”

-Note: After you address an Echolink station, there will be a delay, possibly up to 6 seconds, before you receive that station’s response.
+[Note: After you address an Echolink station, there will be a delay, possibly up to 6 seconds, before you receive that station’s response.
 It is important that you wait for the delay before the station comes back to you.
 The delay only applies to his response to your message.
-When you respond to his message you can speak almost immediately after he finishes speaking.
+When you respond to his message you can speak after pausing 1 second after he finishes speaking.]

 [When there are no more check-ins, read back the list of Echolink stations]